 20 16 * * 1 /opt/anaconda/envs/Python3/bin/python /project/script.py

-crontab -e to create the cron task.
-As in the above example, you should
+crontab -e to add the job.
+As in the above

 To list your existing cron jobs, use

 By default, Cron provides a more restricted environment than is available to a script run directly from a shell.
 Scripts run in Cron are not able to find programs installed into custom paths, such as Conda environments, and don’t have access to your SherlockML credentials, for example to create new reports or use sml.